Revisited formal wear: stylish, chic, affordable

 Classic models are safe bets, but there are trendy alternatives:

-- Leather sneakers (thin and plain): to be combined with chinos and a light jacket.
+• Leather sneakers (thin and plain): pair with chinos and a light jacket.

-- Loafers: smooth leather version for formal ceremonies, suede version for more formal events.
+• Loafers: smooth leather version for formal occasions, suede version for more formal events.

-Comfort tip: Choose a pair that you've worn at least once before.
-On a ceremony day, blisters are your worst enemy.
+Comfort tip: choose a pair that you have already worn at least once.
+On a special occasion, blisters are your worst enemy.

 Summer wedding